NielsBongers/neutron-transport-monte-carlo/README.md

 To gather more data, modify the files under ```src/diagnostics``` and in ```src/simulation/simulation.rs```: the entire simulation loop is created from there.
 Adding more fields to the simulation struct and tracking those in the main loop is easy.

 Additional energy-dependent material data can be loaded in from ENDFs.
 Details on this can be found under a [different repository](https://github.com/NielsBongers/endf-handling), created specifically for this project.

+## Updates

+### 28-07-2024 - Major changes in heat diffusion code

+The heat diffusion code was completely reworked, resulting in massive speed-ups, and overall far more usable code.
+The new system works by creating an aggregated CSV file with fission locations, which is then loaded in by the heat diffusion code, distributed over bins, and used as source terms.
+This is far more flexible and modular than the previous approach where the fission bins were used directly, and boundary conditions determined using those.

+Along side these changes, a lot of the other code was also modified to be easier to use and more efficient, including the general configuration file layout, the multithreaded parts, file writing etc.

 ## Future development